It's Wednesday 4:47 PMWe're open.

 4.7

-Should I Get Rims for My Winter Tires?
+Should You Get Separate Rims for Winter Tires?
+Pros, Costs & Benefits Explained

-When it comes to Canadian winters, winter tires a must for navigating snowy and icy roads.
+In Edmonton and other parts of Canada, winter tires are a must for navigating snowy and icy roads.
 As Canadians, we are no strangers to the semi-annual tire swap performed on our vehicles.

 If you share the same set of rims between both sets of tires, you may want to consider acquiring an extra 4 rims specifically for your winter tires.
 Even though it may carry a large up front cost, having an extra set of rims for your winter tires is beneficial for your vehicle, your tires and, ultimately, your bank account.